-Chemguard and Tyco Fire Products are also defendants in 17 cases in federal and state courts involving municipal or water provider plaintiffs in Alaska, Arizona, Florida, Massachusetts, New Jersey, New York, Maryland and Ohio.
+Chemguard and Tyco Fire Products are also defendants in 23 cases in federal and state courts involving municipal or water provider plaintiffs in Alaska, Arizona, Florida, Massachusetts, New Jersey, New York, Maryland, Ohio and South Carolina.
 These municipal plaintiffs generally allege that the use of the defendants' fire-fighting foam products at fire training academies, municipal airports, Air National Guard bases, or Navy bases released PFOS and PFOA into public water supply wells, allegedly requiring remediation of public property.
-All but one of these cases either have been transferred or identified for transfer to the MDL.
+All of these cases have been transferred to the MDL.
 The following municipal actions were filed in fiscal year 2019:

 - Dutchess County v.
 The 3M Company et al. filed October 12, 2018 (removed to the United States District Court, Southern District of New York) and styled as a class action. - City of Dayton v.
 The 3M Company et al., filed October 3, 2018 in the United States District Court, Southern District of Ohio. - City of Stuart v.
 The 3M Company et al., filed October 18, 2018 in the United States District Court, Southern District of Florida. - City of Tucson and Town of Marana v.
 The 3M Company et al., filed November 8, 2018 in the Superior Court of the State of Arizona, County of Pima (removed to the United States District Court for the District of Arizona). - New Jersey-American Water Company, Inc. v.
 The 3M Company et al., filed November 8, 2018 in the United States District Court for the District of New Jersey. - Village of Farmingdale v.
 The 3M Company et al., filed December 19, 2018 in the Supreme Court of the State of New York, County of Nassau (removed to the United States District Court for the Eastern District of New York). - Town of East Hampton v.
 The 3M Company et al., filed December 28, 2018 in the Supreme Court of the State of New York, County of Suffolk. - Ridgewood Water v.
 The 3M Company et al., filed February 25, 2019, in the Superior Court of the State of New Jersey, Bergen County (removed to the United States District Court for the District of New Jersey). - Atlantic City Municipal Utilities Authority v.
 The 3M Company et al., filed April 10, 2019 in the United States District Court, District of New Jersey. - Town of Vienna v.
 The 3M Company et al., filed March 30, 2019 in the United States District Court, District of Maryland. - New York American Water Company, Inc. v.
 The 3M Company et al., filed April 11, 2019 in the United States District Court, Eastern District of New York. - City of Fairbanks v.
-The 3M Company et al., filed April 26, 2019 in the United States District Court, District of Alaska.
+The 3M Company et al., filed April 26, 2019 in the United States District Court, District of Alaska. - County of Westchester v.
+The 3M Company et al., filed May 24, 2019 in the United States District Court, Southern District of New York. - Diane Hebrank et al. v.
+City of Newburgh v.
+The 3M Company et al., third-party complaint filed June 10, 2019, in the Supreme Court of New York, Orange County. - California-American Water v.
+The 3M Company et al., direct-filed on June 21, 2019 in the MDL pending in the United States District Court, District of South Carolina. - City of Sioux Falls v.
+The 3M Company et al., direct-filed on June 26, 2019 in the MDL pending in the United States District Court, District of South Carolina. - Sioux Falls Regional Airport Authority v.
+The 3M Company et al., direct-filed on June 28, 2019 in the MDL pending in the United States District Court, District of South Carolina.